-My current work is funded by a Research Fellowship from the Leverhulme Trust (RF-2017-156\3).
-With the support of the Trust, I am completing a new book, provisionally titled Powers in the Land: Negotiating American Sovereignty, from Roanoke to the Republic.
+My current work has been funded by a Research Fellowship from the Leverhulme Trust (RF-2017-156\3).
+With the support of the Trust, I recently completed a new book, provisionally titled Powers in the Land: Negotiating American Sovereignty, from Roanoke to the Republic.
 As the pitch to the Trust said: ‘Historians hold these truths to be self-evident: that the ideological origins of the American Revolution lie in arguments about political rights, which were conducted exclusively within English and European frameworks of political ideas.
 This project takes a different approach, and situates conflict over land at the centre of a contest between settlers, Indians, colonial governors and the Crown.
 Offering the first sustained analysis of treaties and laws that structured the relationship between settlers and Indians, it recovers a long history of ‘conquest’ that Thomas Jefferson claimed as the basis of ‘the right to hold’ and rule territory’.
 Aspects of the larger argument can be found in my chapter: ‘Settlers Among Empires: Conquest and the American Revolution’ in Remembering Early Modern Revolutions edited by Ted Vallance.